6.6 Estimating an OR using logistic regression

 Interpretation of the output:

 • The AOR for our primary predictor alc_agefirst is 0.759.
-Among those with the same age, sex, and income, this AOR compares the odds of lifetime marijuana use between those who differ by one-year in age at first use of alcohol.
+This AOR corresponds to the odds ratio comparing the odds of lifetime marijuana use between those who differ by one year in age at first use of alcohol but have the same age, sex, and income.

 • The remaining AORs compare levels of categorical predictors to their reference level, adjusted for the other predictors in the model.
-For example, comparing individuals with the same age of first alcohol use, sex, and income, 35-49 year-olds have 55.3% lower odds of lifetime marijuana use than 18-25 year-olds (OR = 0.447; 95% CI = 0.247, 0.791; p = .007).
+For example, comparing individuals with the same age of first alcohol use, sex, and income, 35- to 49-year-olds have 55.3% lower odds of lifetime marijuana use than 18- to 25-year-olds (OR = 0.447; 95% CI = 0.247, 0.791; p = .007).
 The p-value for this specific comparison of ages comes from the Coefficients table.
 An overall, 4 df p-value for age, can be read from the Type III Test table (0.00013).

 • The Type III tests output contains the multiple df Wald tests for categorical predictors with more than two levels.
 For continuous predictors, or for categorical predictors with exactly two levels, the Type III Wald test p-values are identical to those in the Coefficients table.